NTN Buzztime (NYSEAMERICAN:NTN) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of NTN Buzztime (NYSEAMERICAN:NTN – Free Report) in a research note issued to investors on Sunday.
-The brokerage issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of NTN Buzztime (NYSEAMERICAN:NTN – Free Report) in a research report report published on Saturday.
+The firm issued a hold rating on the stock.

 NTN Buzztime Company Profile